Motion to Take Note

 Before Hitler’s declaration of war, President Roosevelt had wanted to intervene in Europe, but the mood in Congress was isolationist and hostile—let us note the warning.
 The US began the war against Germany with much diminished military capacity, but it quickly swung into action and, with its industrial might, soon constructed ships faster than the Germans could build U-boats.
 America went on to transport vital materials and supplies to the UK.

 We had begun the war strategically exposed: two-thirds of our food, one-third of our iron, 90% of our petroleum and 100% of our rubber all came from across the sea.
 The Battle of the Atlantic, however, would now be won: 3 million US troops and a mass of materiel would arrive in the UK before and immediately after D-day.
-That was only possible because we were an offshore island from which an attack on mainland Europe could be successfully launched.
+That was possible only because we were an offshore island from which an attack on mainland Europe could be successfully launched.

 Hitler’s final mistake had been not to attempt to invade and conquer the UK when we were at our weakest, post Dunkirk.
 Without our independent island status, it is inconceivable that the US could have launched an invasion on mainland Europe direct from America.
 In the east, the Soviets fought Hitler to a standstill, but at a price we should never forget.
 Of the 50 million who died in World War II, 25 million were Russians.
 As my noble friend Lord Bilimoria reminded us, the invasion of Italy had begun a year earlier in 1943.
 By the time of D-day, Hitler was extended on every possible front, and persistent bombing from the UK by the RAF and the United States Air Force weakened his defences in Europe even further.